 Learn the Art of Jewish Storytelling

 You are invited on a three month journey to learn the art of Jewish storytelling with Professional Storyteller Brian Rohr.
 This class is open to beginner and experienced performers!
 Come with an open mind, heart and a spirit of play.
-In this nine class course, Brian will teach the art and skill of performative storytelling, exploring the ancient stories, personal narrative and techniques on how to discover your own unique storytelling voice.
+In this ten-class course, Brian will teach the art and skill of performative storytelling, exploring the ancient stories, personal narrative and techniques on how to discover your own unique storytelling voice.

 This class will include:

 - What are stories and why storytelling is important

 - Stories in our lives as forms of self-expression

 - Allowing vs. Memorization

 - How to pick a story to tell